5 MORE Reasons to Start a WordPress Blog

 And that website that you just set up in minutes can make you residual income for years to come.

 4 – WordPress lets you schedule your blog posts

-Now, if you created a website back in the old days, or if you had one created for you back in the old days, you know that you have to go to either your web developer or sit down, add your content, and then upload it when you want it to come out.
+Now, if you created a website back in the old days, or if you had one created for you back in the old days, you know that you had to go to either your web developer or sit down, add your content, and then upload it when you wanted it to come out.

 A great thing about WordPress (one of the things I love most about it) is that you can really plan ahead.
 You can plan and schedule and pre-schedule your posts to go out for a whole month in advance, if you want.